MATER LAKES ACADEMY

 Chapter 1 – Section 4

 Parents may not bring any item for delivery to students.
 The office will not call down any student for any reason other than an early release.
 Once a student released early the student is no longer in school and must remain out for a minimum of one hour.
-The student cannot re-enter the school after an early release and a hand delivery is made of any kind.
+The student cannot re-enter the school after an early release and a hand-delivery is made of any kind.
 Students who use their phones to contact or receive communications from anyone delivering any item may have their phones confiscated as an electronic confiscation.
 Students who leave class, even with teacher permission, in order to receive items from anyone inside or outside campus is considered to be in an unauthorized location and may be subject to progressive disciplinary measures.
+In addition, if the delivery received is school work, of any kind, it will be confiscated and not allowed to be turned in.

 Chapter 1 – Section 5